+Winter is the perfect time to experiment with a variety of textures and patterns.
 “We added warmth to this winter wedding by layering cozy textures like velvet and Pendleton plaid,” says Lynn Easton, founder and creative director of Easton Events.
-A rich and saturated color palette of green, brown, and auburn were included throughout both the decor and floral details.
-“Abundant candlelight is paramount to any wintry setting,” Easton adds, “and that glow becomes even more impactful if you are able to light a fireplace in the room!”
+A rich and saturated color palette of green, brown, and auburn were included throughout both the décor and floral details.
+Lastly, don't forget to add candlelight or even the glow of a fireplace if you're inside.

 Showcase Seasonal Blooms